Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Introduction

 We divide the literature review into two parts.
 In the first part, we place our work in the context of the existing literature on non-parametric estimation for stochastic processes.
 In the second part, we place our work in the context of reinforcement learning.

-\paragraph{Non-parametric Estimation.} Non-parametric estimation \citep{tsybakov2009introduction} and limit theory for Markov chains are well documented in the literature. \cite{billingsley1961statistical} develops empirical transition estimators and a CLT for finite ergodic chains, while \cite{yakowitz1979nonparametric} extends these ideas to infinite or continuous state spaces.
+\paragraph{Non-parametric Estimation.} Non-parametric estimation and limit theory for Markov chains are well documented in the literature. \cite{billingsley1961statistical} develops empirical transition estimators and asymptotic guarantees for finite ergodic chains, while \cite{yakowitz1979nonparametric} extends these ideas to infinite or continuous state spaces.
 For time-homogeneous chains, \cite{geyer1998markov} proves laws of large numbers (LLNs) and \cite{jones2004markov} establishes corresponding CLTs under mixing conditions.
-More recent work shifts attention to minimax sample complexity: \cite{wolfer2021statistical} derives optimal rates for finite ergodic chains, and \cite{banerjee2025off} does so for discrete-time, finite state-action controlled Markov chains.
-Beyond transition-kernel estimation, classical results by \cite{dobrushin1956central,dobrushin1956centralII,rosenblatt1963some,rosenblatt1964some} provide LLNs and CLTs for normalized sample means in time-inhomogeneous settings, but they do not treat the transition matrix itself.
+More recent work shifts attention to minimax sample complexity: \cite{wolfer_estimating_2019,wolfer2021statistical} derives optimal rates for ergodic chains, and \cite{banerjee2025off} does so for discrete-time, finite state-action controlled Markov chains.
+Beyond transition-kernel estimation, classical results by \cite{dobrushin1956central,dobrushin1956centralII,rosenblatt1963some,rosenblatt1964some} provide LLNs and CLTs for normalized sample means in time-inhomogeneous settings, but leaves open the question of estimating the transition matrix itself.

 Despite this progress, statistical inference for time-inhomogeneous controlled Markov chains—particularly when controls are stochastic and the state–action process is non-Markovian—remains unexplored.
 The present paper fills this gap by establishing the first CLT for the count-based, non-parametric estimator of the transition kernel in such controlled settings, together with its implications for model-based offline reinforcement learning.